-He said that when you reduce the menu, the staff also is reduced and can focus better.
+"If not, they can reduce (the menu) to five pages.
+When you reduce the menu, the staff is also reduced and can focus better.

 Mr John Chan, owner of Italian fusion family restaurant Pasta J, told The New Paper that while he keeps his menu small, it is inadequate to solve the problem of manpower shortage.

 He said: "I'm just trying to tough it out.
 All of us are."

 He added that it can take up to two to three months to find service or kitchen staff.

 "Lots of places face high turnover.
 Staff are not stable and they leave on a whim.